Before You Begin

 - If you recover a workload to the production network, make sure that the original workload is powered off to avoid conflicts.

-- We strongly recommend to have dracut and mkinitrd installed on workloads that will be restored.
+- We strongly recommend having dracut and mkinitrd installed on workloads that will be restored.
 Otherwise, they may not boot after restore.

 - [If you recover Hyper-V VMs] The version of the target host on which a VM is recovered must be the same or later than the version of the source host where the original VM was registered.